DiegoBarMor/volgrids/README.md

 ```
   coordset #1; vseries play #2
 ```
-4) Use this Chiimera command to stop the playback.
+4) Use this Chimera command to stop the playback.
 The ids used must match the previous command.
 ```
   coordset stop #1; vseries stop #2
 ```